 Additionally, and in general, soil compaction can be lower in SRC than other crops since harvest occurs much more often in the latter.
 Furthermore, soil compaction can be avoided if harvest occurs when soil is frozen in winter, when also the demands for wood for energy are highest.
-More mycorrhiza is built under poplar, willow, birch and eucalyptus SRC, compared to neighbouring arable soils, which is beneficial for nutrient cycling.
+Also, an increased number of mycorrhiza (usually between the between the fungus and the plant roots - ectomycorrhiza) under poplar, willow, birch and eucalyptus SRC, compared to neighbouring arable soils, which is beneficial for nutrient cycling.